lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

 If the keyword keepatt_voronoi is specified, three node attributes (xn_varea, yn_varea, zn_varea) representing the voronoi area are added.
 If the keyword keepatt_median is specified, three node attributes (xn_marea, yn_marea, zn_marea) representing the median area are added and the file name will be file_name_outside_med.area.
 Note that the old version file name file_name_outside.area has area vectors computed with the median strategy.

 The option zone_outside_minmax is used to find the min and max external node along each row and column of the regular grid.
-Click here for image showing difference between the default and the minmax options for outside nodes.
+<a href="../../images/zone_outside.png" target="_blank">Click here for image </a> showing difference between the default and the minmax options for outside nodes.

 These zone_outside files are part of a set of files written when the zone or fehm file type is called.
-The fehm zone format and descriptions are  in the **dump**/fehm command details.
+The fehm zone format and descriptions are  in the **dump/fehm** command details.

 **EXAMPLES:**